 For Peace of Mind, Shop Around for the Right Motorcycle Insurance

 Purchasing motorcycle insurance is a must – it's illegal to take to the road without insurance, regardless of the motorcycle that you drive.
 Also, the risk of being involved in a motorcycle accident signals a greater need for comprehensive motorcycle insurance.
 But steering around the fine print and insurance jargon can cause some bumps along the road.
 For this reason, consider purchasing an affordable, comprehensive, and flexible motorcycle insurance plan.
 For example, DirectAsia’s motorcycle insurance plans start from as little as S$8.50 per month and covers a variety of factors based on your needs.
-One bright spot for frugal customers is that the first month is free upon sign up which applies across all motorcycle policies.
-However, this offer is only available until 14 June 2021.

 Budget-conscious motorcyclists can also opt for a third-party only plan, which offers protection against legal expenses following a motorcycle accident, damage to someone else’s property, and injury to someone else in an accident.
 On the other hand, motorcyclists who drive more frequently can benefit from a comprehensive motorcycle insurance plan that goes a step further by covering damage caused to another motorcycle or damage caused by a flood.
 Regardless of the motorcycle insurance that you choose, you’ll need to find what works best for your budget, motorcycle, and desired coverage.